mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Injection Arrow/Bolt**

 The injection arrow or bolt causes its base damage while also delivering a payload of one dose of a drug or toxin.
-A successful hit must deal at least one damage after the Toughness.
+A successful hit must deal at least one damage after the Defense Roll.
 Injection arrows and bolts come at a base rating of 8.
 Higher-rating models are available for heavier bows, but lower-rating models aren’t sturdy enough to deliver this heavier projectile.

 Wireless bonus: The injection can be delayed until a wireless signal is sent.
 The injection also doesn’t need any damage; it just needs at least 1 net effect.